I Love America (2022 film)

-I Love America is a French comedy film directed by Lisa Azuelos and starring Sophie Marceau in the lead role.
-The film, released on Prime Video, premiered on 11 March 2022 in France.
+I Love America is a 2022 French comedy film written and directed by Lisa Azuelos, starring Sophie Marceau, Djanis Bouzyani and Colin Woodell.
+The film was released in France on 11 March 2022 on Prime Video.

 Plot

 Lisa, a 50-year-old filmmaker, leaves France to start a new life in Los Angeles.
 She stays with her gay friend Luka, who had moved to L.A. from France five years earlier and runs his own business, a drag queen bar.
 Immediately after her arrival, Lisa makes a brief return to Paris for the death of her mother.
-Back in L.A. she begins work on her new screenplay.
+Back in L.A., she begins work on her new screenplay.
 After a meeting with a fortune teller, who tells her she is destined to lead a solitary life, Lisa embarks on a quest for sex without commitment and is guided by Luka, who sets up a dating-app account for her.
 After the first encounter ends badly, Lisa next meets John.
 Both appear to be into the relationship until John discovers from Lisa's passport that she is 50 years old when her profile on the app said she was younger (thanks to Luka's strategy for her when he set up her account).
 Eventually they reconnect when John invites her to meet him on her birthday, which he had discovered when he looked at her passport.

 Parallel to and intertwined with Lisa's story is the story of Luka.
 He has unsuccessfully been seeking a more enduring relationship than his life of brief encounters, and by the end of the film he too connects with someone in a relationship that appears to hold promise.

 Throughout the film, starting with the opening scene, are flashbacks to Lisa's childhood experiences of her parents (at ages four, eight, and twelve), offered as her reflections on her current issues and attitudes about love and relationships.